 Ramesh coughed.
-This time Mr. Sapatnekar heard him.
-He slowly turned his head and peered though his thick glasses at Ramesh.
-After a few seconds he recognized Ramesh and smiled.
-The acknowledgment complete he returned to staring at nothing in particular.
+This time Mr Sapatnekar heard him.
+He slowly turned his head and peered through his thick glasses at Ramesh.
+After a few seconds, he recognized Ramesh and smiled.
+The acknowledgement complete he returned to staring at nothing in particular.

 “It is a bit uncomfortable, isn’t it ?”
 Ramesh asked.
 “I am used to sitting on it for hours.”

 “It belongs to society.
 This chair came along with the chairs in the society office.
 A set of six chairs.
 In the society office, you can see the other five chairs.”

 Ramesh continued on the subject close to his heart.

 “The manager occasionally checks on me.
 He expects me to be in my chair at all times.
 Watching and guarding the building complex.”
 Ramesh said, “He gets angry if he does not find me seated on it.”

 Ramesh was dropping all the right hints.
 Now he waited for a response.

 “There was a large pond here,” said Mr Sapatnekar finally breaking the silence.
 “All round the pond were huge mango trees.
 I used to swim in the pond as a child.
 Yes! that was a long time ago.
 Our house was a stone’s throw from here.
 That was why I booked this flat when the complex came up. ”

 “There are times when the children in the building use this chair as the goal post while playing football! ” said Ramesh continuing from where he had left off.
 “That usually happens when I go to rest in the afternoon.
 After lunch, I sleep for about half an hour.
 I do not like it when the children misuse my chair.”